tintash/gringotts/README.md

 * [Deep Reinforcement Learning Demos](https://github.com/Arooj-tintash/Reinforcement_Learning_Demos) - Demos of different solutions for some Atari Games using OpenAI Gym environment using Deep Reinforcement Learning.

+## Unity/Games

+* [Tin Cinemachine Demo](https://github.com/nauman-tintash/TinCinemachineDemo) - This project demos the implementation of a basic follow and look at target camera using Unity Cinemachine.

 ## Utility

 * [DartMode](https://github.com/fntintash/dart-modeh) - Dart Mode is a major mode for editing Dart files in Emacs.